Investing in Your Employees: Startup Edition

 The obvious side effect of this process is lower turnover.
 Since your people are feeling good about you and the company, and are happily exploring ways to expand their skill set right there, they won’t get the itch to look elsewhere.
 And lower turnover is good for morale, productivity, and the bottom line.

 An extension of this tenet is, to risk sounding trite by paraphrasing Gandhi, “be the employee you want to see in your company.”
 Simply telling others what you want them to do is not motivating, as we’ve already covered.
-Telling them to do something, then letting them see you do something else entirely is not only not motivating, it’s downright disheartening.
+Telling them to do something, then letting them see you do something else entirely is not only not motivating, but it’s also downright disheartening.
 Not to mention a quick way to see your turnover numbers spike.

 What IS motivating, and heartening, is to see the boss doing exactly what they’re being asked to do.
 Whether this means seeing you come in late one day because you had an event at your kid's school, or working out in the gym another day, this proves that not only are you one of them, but you understand their lives.
 You show everybody that you’re in the same situation, trying to balance work and home life.
 That you have that same 10 pounds you’d dearly love to drop.
 Or that you, too, need that vacation when the time comes.